-This Athenian Haven is one of the plushest Saronic Island.
-Spetses boasts of legendary history, traditional architecture, a wonderful landscape, a perfect blue sky and the Mediterranean sea’s turquoise waters.
-The island couples this with modern cosmopolitan aspects, making it the most attractive tourist destination in the Saronic.
+This Athenian haven is one of the plushest Saronic Island.
+Spetses boasts of its legendary history, traditional architecture, a wonderful landscape, a perfect blue sky and the Mediterranean sea’s turquoise waters.
+The island combines modern cosmopolitan life style and natural beauty, making it the most attractive tourist destination in the Saronic Gulf.

-The island has a number of key celebrity connotations.
-Spetses draws its iconic stature from the Aristotle Onassis and Jackie Kennedy relationship.
-A major part of their romance was spent here before they moved to Onassis’s private isle.
-The island has also been home to famous shipping tycoons such as Stavros Niarchos before owning the island of Spetsapoula.
+The island has a number of key celebrity associations.
+Spetses draws its iconic prestige from the Aristotle Onassis and Jackie Kennedy’s relationship.
+A major part of their romance was spent here before they settled on Onassis’s private isle.
+The island has also been home to famous shipping tycoons such as Stavros Niarchos before owning the island of Spetsopoula.

-Apart from the popularity it shares among locals and celebrities, Spetses is also known for its major contribution in Greece war of independence.
-The Island’s inhabitants were crucial participants of this war and acted to provide supplies and resources to the Greek navy.
-The island commemorates this role every September, where they re-enact the decisive battle that was fought in the Argolic Gulf.
+Apart from the popularity it shares among locals and celebrities, Spetses is also known for its major contribution in the Greek War of Independence.
+The Island’s inhabitants played a significant and active role in this war by providing supplies and resources to the Greek navy.
+The island commemorates this role every September, when they re-enact the decisive battle that was fought in the Argolic Gulf.

 Things to do in Spetses

-One of the renown events is the Armata, which is held annually every September.
-The festival is a grandeur display of the Island’s role in the independence war.
-Key features of this event include fireworks, music and fleets of the Islands boats.
-After you make your way to the old port, look for the chapel of Virgin Mary of the Armata.
+One of the most renown events is the Armata, which is held annually every September.
+The festival is a grandeur display of the island’s role in the Independence War.
+Key features of this event include fireworks, music and fleets of the islands boats.
+Afterwards, make your way to the old port, and find the chapel of Virgin Mary of the Armata.
 The chapel is said to have prevented the island from an invasion from Ottoman in 1822.

 - Visit Spetses Museum

-The Spetese Museum was once used by leading local ship owners named Hatzigiannis Mexis as his house.
-The mansion came up between 1795 and 1798 and done through unique architecture.
-The mansion would later be converted into a museum, which hosts a large collection of the island’s folklore and historical heritage.
-Enjoy the wide range of collections that paint a picture of life during the Greek revolution period, Byzantine, Roman and Classical period.
+The Spetese Museum was once used by leading local ship owner, Hatzigiannis Mexis as his residence.
+The mansion was built between 1795 and 1798 and displays unique architecture.
+The mansion was later converted into a museum, which houses a large collection of the island’s folklore and historical heritage.
+Enjoy the wide range of collections that derpict life during the Greek revolution period, Byzantine, Roman and Classical period.

 - Visit Island’s ports

 If you are planning to spend a day in Spetses, you do not want to miss the island’s old port traditional shipyards.
-It at these ports that artisans have kept alive years of skills they use to repay and build wooden vessels.
+It is at this site that crafsmen have preserved the skills required to repair and build wooden vessels.

-Experience the Island’s nature filled with lush green pine trees as you cycle around.
-The combination of the Island’s sea and pine trees are best enjoyed through a bike ride.
-Join in the springtime Tweed run organized by the Poseidonion Grand Hotel.
+Experience the island’s nature filled with lush green pine trees as you cycle around.
+The combination of the island’s sea breeze and pine trees are best enjoyed with a bike ride.
+Join the springtime “Tweed” run organized by the Poseidonion Grand Hotel.
 Have fun cycling around dressed in tweed.

 What to eat